OEUG99/Knowledge-Garden/pages/Operations.md

+#
-- Joe Biden has s
+- Joe Biden has successfully recovered from surgery, and is being treated with antibiotics.
+-